 Sleep wearable sensor data: Sleep efficiency

 Sleep data measured in child only.
-Sleep efficiency is the proportion of time in bed that the child is asleep and is reported as a percentage.
+Sleep efficiency is the proportion of time in bed that the child is asleep and is reported as a percentage (range 0-100%).
+Exploratory variable, but expect values to improve with intervention.

 Time frame: From enrollment until end of treatment period ( 8 weeks)

 A parent report measured designs to collect data across 6 domains including Activities of daily living, positioning transferring and mobility, comfort and emotions, communication social interaction, health, and overall quality of life.
 There are a total of 37 questions and.
-The questionnaire takes between 20 and 30 minutes to complete using a paper or electronic form.
+The questionnaire takes between 30 and 40 minutes to complete using a paper or electronic form.
+Scores are converted to a 0-100 scale.
+Normative value for a child with non-ambulatory CP is around 55-60.
+Lower scores indicate better health related quality of life.
+Expect scores to decrease with intervention.

 Time frame: before and after 8-week intervention